 On the occasion of this collaboration, Mondelliani hosts a selection of works that explore the boundaries between reality and fiction, in a continuous play of visual and symbolic balances.

-A meeting between two worlds: that of Galligani's artistic research and that of Mondelliani's eclectic gaze, both united by the desire to amaze, tell stories, and transform the gaze.
+A meeting between two worlds: that of Galligani's artistic research and that of Mondelliani's eclectic gaze, both united by the desire to amaze, tell stories, and transform the perspective.